manojkumarks8/Projects/SABER-Strandbeest-Autonomous-Bot/README.md

 The main code can be found in `src/saberlogic.c`.

 ## Results
 The bot was successfully tested on different terrains, showing efficient maneuvering and obstacle avoidance.
-See the [media folder](./media) for images and videos of SABER in action.
+See the [Video](./saber.mp4) of SABER in action.

 ## Future Enhancements
 Potential future improvements include: